VDrift: History

 So far, every release has been a testing/development quality release.
 For this and other reasons, dates are used instead of version numbers.

-The driving physics engine was recently re-written from scratch but was inspired by and owes much to the Vamos physics engine.
+The driving physics engine was later re-written from scratch but was inspired by and owes much to the Vamos physics engine.

 Originally developed on a SourceForge repository, the project seems to have shifted around 2011 to a GitHub one.

 Features

-This game is in the early stages of development but is already very playable.
+This game is in the early stages of development but is already playable.
 Currently the game features: